 Store cards typically have very small spending limits so it is very easy to drive utilization ratios very high.
 High utilization ratios are highly correlated with default.
 It shows that either a person cannot control spending, or there has been a disruption in income.

 People who spend on the edge sometimes fall over the wrong side of the edge.
 Spending on store cards can hurt scores when you cannot make payments on time.
 Any payment that arrives thirty days past the due date will be reported to the consumer-reporting agency and remains there for seven years.

 Store Card Complexity Hurts Credit Scores

 Simplicity is easier to manage than complexity.
 We lead busy lives.
 We often take on more than we can handle.
 The added complexity is my biggest reason why I avoid store cards altogether.
 In the average month in my family, we pay over thirty different bills: credit cards, mortgages, car payments, utilities, cable television, smart phone data plans, car insurance, etc.

 This is a lot to manage and sometimes I lose track of what has to be paid and when.
 I cannot imagine adding to this complexity with ten store card bills to pay every month!

 Complexity is the last but biggest reason I feel that store cards hurt credit scores.
 Managing a budget and controlling spending is enough of a challenge without bills coming from multiple store cards.
-I much prefer consolidating spending onto one or two rewards credit cards.
+I much prefer consolidating spending onto one or two cash back card accounts.
 The entire month worth of spending comes on one or two bills.
 It is easy to track where the money goes, and who needs to be paid and when.